-Study shows how bilinguals switch between languagesMay 20th, 2013 in Psychology & Psychiatry /
+Study shows how bilinguals switch between languagesMay 20, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Individuals who learn two languages at an early age seem to switch back and forth between separate "sound systems" for each language, according to new research conducted at the University of Arizona.